 Make the second stitch, again at 7 mm or 1/4" from the edge (or line up the edge of the fabric to the right side of the presser foot as you can see below).

-As specified above, the full seam allowance amount is 1,5 cm, so when you make the French seam you stitch twice at 7 mm from the edge, remains 1 mm that is lost when the fabric is folded the first time.
+As specified above, the full seam allowance amount is 1,5 cm, so when you make the French seam, you stitch twice at 7 mm from the edge.

 Finally, press the French seam to one side, on both sides of the fabric, so it lays completely flat.